Equal Rights Beyond Borders: Media attention

-The organization's lawyers are experts in the field of asylum and migration law and the enforcement of human rights.
-In interviews, they comment on the situation of human rights and the rule of law in Europe, criticize the EU's migration policy as a "policy of deterrence" and the consequences of the EU-Turkey deal for people on the move on the Greek islands in the Aegean Sea.
-In 2023, they participated in the discussion about the investigation of one of the deadliest shipwrecks in the Mediterranean with hundreds of deaths and also criticized the US-American migration policy in the course of this.
-The organization has repeatedly criticized the planned reform of the Common European Asylum System, which was controversially discussed in Germany and Europe.
+Lawyers and representatives of Equal Rights Beyond Borders are regularly cited in national and international media as experts on asylum, migration, and human rights law.
+In interviews and opinion pieces, they comment on the situation of human rights and the rule of law at Europe's external borders, express criticism of the European Union's migration policy and its deterrence-based approach, and assess the impact of the EU–Turkey statement on people on the move on the Greek islands in the Aegean Sea.

+In 2023, representatives of the organization commented publicly on the investigation of one of the deadliest shipwrecks in the Mediterranean, which resulted in hundreds of deaths.
+In this context, they also addressed migration policies beyond Europe, including those of the United States.

+The organization has repeatedly expressed criticism of proposals for reform of the Common European Asylum System (CEAS), which have been the subject of public and political debate in Germany and other European countries.